bjornregnell/scai/README.md

 Here you find an example of a very simple AI in the form of a small neural network implemented in the beginner-friendly Scala programming language.

 This AI has 6 neurons with in total 20 parameters that are adjusted during training.
-ChatGPT has more than 100 miljon parameters...
+ChatGPT has more than 100 miljon parameters and is trained on big data from the internet...

 # How to run